 Are you considering operating a personal services establishment?
-This section will provide you with resources on “best practices” to protect yourself, your staff and your clients from diseases that can be transmitted in these settings.
-Personal Services Settings do require a public health inspection, so please notify the Health Unit prior to opening as public health inspectors are there to assist you.
+This section will provide you with information on regulatory requirements for personal services settings as per Ontario Regulation: 136 as well as infection prevention and control best practices to protect yourself and your clients from diseases that can be transmitted in these settings.
+You are required as a new operator to notify the Health Unit 14 days prior to opening your business.
+Personal Services Settings do require a public health inspection.
+Public Health inspectors are available to assist you in the planning stages to ensure you are fully compliant before opening.

 Service Specific Information: